 If the team leader with the signatory responsibility changes, the outgoing team leader must inform the bank of the incoming team leader and make the necessary changes so that the young person's access to their account is not affected.

-A carer should not have access to or management responsibility for the young person's personal bank account.
+Carers should not have access to or management responsibility for a young person's personal bank account.

-If a young person's care arrangement changes, the CPW must notify the relevant bank of the young person's new address.
+If a young person's care arrangement changes, you must notify the relevant bank of the young person's new address.

 All eligible financial entitlements, such as a Disability Support Pension, must be claimed on the young person's behalf.
 The young person must also be linked in with appropriate support services provided through state and Commonwealth agencies.
 Refer to the Disability Services website for details.